victorandrej/parallax/README.md

 ![image](https://user-images.githubusercontent.com/67382564/186212867-cad16b22-d011-4117-8536-b1de980498b1.png)

-all classes are recreated before trigger, but you can create a singleton instance of class, when a class be singleton just the requeired fields will be updated
+Singleton annotation creates a singleton instance of the class,  when the instance is requisite, the instance is singleton to a specific class not to all classes
 ![image](https://user-images.githubusercontent.com/67382564/186206736-84dc15da-b54a-4182-9aac-618a0400e1cc.png)

 the exceptions are treated in the same way of the remainder application